 This image is compared with the securely stored in the card's chip to confirm the customer's identity but never leaves the card.

 No data needs to be sent to a third party for authentication, eliminating the need to set up a biometric database and the risk of fingerprints being intercepted or any other tampering with the process.

 What 11,000 consumers and 900 decision-makers say on online/mobile banking

 The study polled 900 IT and business decision-makers from the banking sector and 11,000 consumers across 14 markets who use online/mobile banking.

 Some of the key findings:

-- 44% of customers cited that they would switch bank if their current bank had been breached
+- 44% of customers cited that they would switch banks if their current bank had been breached

-- 38% would leave if they knew another provider was offering better security measures.
+- 38% would leave if they knew another provider offered better security measures.

 - 51% Just over half of the professional respondents believe that their organization's customers are completely confident in their security mechanisms

 - 51% of surveyed consumers believe that there are gaps in the security of online and/or mobile banking